Class and Collective Litigation

 Prior to law school, Josh lived nearly a decade in Israel, where he obtained his Bachelors in Talmudic Literature from Yeshiva Bais Yisroel and rabbinic ordination from the Supreme Rabbinical Court of Jerusalem.
 He is proficient in Hebrew and has worked with Israeli-based startups and other companies.

-Josh also currently serves on the Board of Trustees of Torah Day School of Atlanta, including chairing their legal advisory committee, and has held various Board of Trustees roles at Congregation Beth Jacob.
-He is a member of the Board of Councilors for the American Jewish Community and volunteers his time with a number of other non-profit organizations.
+Josh also currently serves on the Board of Trustees of Torah Day School of Atlanta, including chairing their legal advisory committee and has held various Board of Trustees roles at Congregation Beth Jacob.
+He is a member of the Board of Councilors for the American Jewish Committee and volunteers his time with a number of other non-profit organizations.

 - Counsels scaling and emerging national tech companies on TCPA and consumer protection compliance.